 Caramelization

-A non-enzymatic browning reaction where sugars break down under heat, producing new flavors, aromas, and golden-to-dark color.
-Unlike the Maillard reaction, caramelization involves only sugars and no proteins.
+Caramelization is a non-enzymatic browning reaction where sugars break down under heat (110-160°C for sucrose), producing new flavors, aromas, and golden-to-dark color — unlike the Maillard reaction, it involves only sugars and no proteins.

-TL;DR: Caramelization is what happens when sugar gets hot enough to break down and form new compounds.
-It creates the golden color, nutty aroma, and bittersweet depth you taste in caramelized onions, toasted marshmallows, and caramel sauce.
-It's purely a sugar reaction, no proteins needed.
+Caramelization is a non-enzymatic browning reaction where sugar molecules break apart and recombine into hundreds of new compounds when heated past their melting point (110-160°C / 230-320°F depending on the sugar).
+It creates the golden color, nutty aroma, and bittersweet depth in caramelized onions, toasted marshmallows, and caramel sauce — purely a sugar reaction, no proteins needed.

 I used to think caramelization and the Maillard reaction were the same thing.
 Brown food equals caramelized, right?
 Not quite.
 The first time I intentionally caramelized onions (low heat, 45 minutes, no rushing), I realized this was a completely different process from searing a steak.
 The onions went from sharp and pungent to deeply sweet, almost jam-like.
 No protein involved, just the natural sugars transforming under heat.